s3m1s0n1c/meshcore-noisefloor-scanner/README.md

 # 📡 MeshCore Noise Floor Scanner

-Scan LoRa frequencies using the **MeshCore Companion protocol** for finding which settings work better for your area.
+Scan LoRa frequencies using the **MeshCore Companion protocol** for finding which settings/presets work better for your area with the lowest noisefloor.

 Automatically generate: